-Serene Lake is a 7.7 mile lightly trafficked loop trail located near Estacada, OR and is rated as moderate.
-The trail is primarily used for hiking, camping, fishing, and fly fishing and is accessible from June until October.
+Serene Lake Trail is a 7.8 mile lightly trafficked out and back trail located near Estacada, OR that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash